kendomi0/data-analysis-classification/README.md

 ```

 ### Usage
-Run each individual evaluation method tested with all datasets and classifiers:
+Run each individual evaluation method tested with all datasets and classifiers (will prompt for dataset selection):
 ```bash
 python evaluation_methods/holdout_all.py
 python evaluation_methods/randomsub_all.py